bmisra03/bmisra03.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello!
-My name is Bharavi Misra, and I am a third year undergraduate [Schreyer](https://www.shc.psu.edu/) honors scholar at Penn State University studying Computer Engineering.
-I am an incoming SWE intern at [MathWorks](https://www.mathworks.com/) in their Engineering Development Group.
-I have previously worked at [Siemens Digital Industries Software](https://www.sw.siemens.com/en-US/) as a SWE intern and at the [Materials Research Institute](https://www.sw.siemens.com/en-US/) at Penn State as an undergraduate fellow.
+My name is Bharavi Misra, and I am a recent graduate of Penn State University with a Bachelor's in Computer Engineering.
+I have previously worked at [MathWorks](https://www.mathworks.com/) as a SWE intern, [Siemens Digital Industries Software](https://www.sw.siemens.com/en-US/) as a SWE intern, and the [Materials Research Institute](https://www.sw.siemens.com/en-US/) at Penn State as an undergraduate fellow.

-At Penn State, I am involved with the [College of Engineering's Engineering Ambassadors](https://www.leonhardcenter.psu.edu/engineering-ambassadors/index.aspx) program, [HackPSU](https://hackpsu.org/), and am pursuing an undergraduate thesis under [Professor Jinghui Chen's](https://jinghuichen.github.io/) supervision.
+At Penn State, I was involved with the [Advanced Vehicle Team](https://www.avt.psu.edu/), the [College of Engineering's Engineering Ambassadors](https://www.leonhardcenter.psu.edu/engineering-ambassadors/index.aspx) program, [HackPSU](https://hackpsu.org/), and completed an undergraduate thesis under [Professor Jinghui Chen's](https://jinghuichen.github.io/) supervision.

-I am interested in deep learning, computer vision, and boosting my coding skills in general!
-This site serves as a place for me to showcase my journey as a budding software engineer.
+I am interested in deep learning, software engineering, and boosting my coding skills in general!
+This site serves as a place for me to showcase my journey as a software engineer.